JanWilczek/wolf-sound-blog/_posts/programming-in-general/2026-03-04-juce-course.md

 **Let me know in the comments if the course is the thing you need!**

-## My Audio Developer Conference 2025 presentation on the course (with Tom Poole)
+## Watch Tom Poole and me introduce the course at the Audio Developer Conference 2025

 {% include 'youtube-video', video_id: 'MCL1BRsEEYc' %}